monadicsystems/monadicsystems.github.io/post7.md

    of the directory provided by the developer.

 You can use HSPs by using the `hsp` quasiquoter exported by `Okapi.HSP`.
 You'll also need to turn on the `-XQuasiQuotes` language extension.
-The `hsp` quasiquoter parses the name of the directory that holds your `.hsp` files and generates the correct parser.
+The `hsp` quasiquoter parses the name of the directory that holds your `.hsp` files and generates the correct code.

 The structure of the directory given to the `hsp` quasiquoter has an effect on the parser that is generated.
-The quasiquoter will generate the correct path parsers for each `.hsp` file based on its file path relative to the directory provided by the developer.
 It is similar to how `Next.js` works.
 Routing is based on the structure of the directory.

 Here's an example of the structure of an [HSPs directory from the `okapi` GitHub repo](https://github.com/monadicsystems/okapi/tree/hsp/my_hsp_files).